Contact Us for a Free Consultation (213) 542-0979

 Can You Refuse A Drug Test In A DUI Drug Investigation in California?

-This is usually only something they will do when there is an accident; they would never do this on a regular stop.
+They usually only do this when there is an accident; they would never do it at a regular stop.

-If there is no alcohol in your system and the police suspect that you're under the influence of some sort of drug, they can demand that you take a blood or urine test.
+If there is no alcohol in your system and the police suspect that you're under the influence of some drug, they can demand that you take a blood or urine test.

 How Reliable Are The Blood Tests in a DUI Drug Investigation?

 The blood test is usually more reliable than the breath test.
-Oftentimes it is hard to determine when a person actually took a medication or narcotic based on a blood sample.
+Often, it is hard to determine when a person took a medication or narcotic based on a blood sample.
 However, the blood test usually helps the prosecutors prove their case simply because it will show that there were drugs in a person's system.
-Sometimes people mix alcohol with drugs or narcotics.
+Sometimes, people mix alcohol with drugs or narcotics.

-If someone's blood tests positive for a substance which could impair their ability to safely operate a motor vehicle, then that is a weapon that could be used to prove that the person was DUI.
+If someone's blood tests positive for a substance that could impair their ability to operate a motor vehicle safely, then that is a weapon that could be used to prove that the person was DUI.
 On the other hand, if a person does not have narcotics in their system and they didn't take anything that could impact their ability to drive safely, then the blood will be their best friend.
 It will prove innocence.

-A lot of people try to indicate that they've taken some sort of cold medicine or that they're on some sort of prescription medication, thinking that saying so will help them talk their way out of a DUI.
-The bottom line is that if you take anything that affects your ability to safely operate a motor vehicle, then the police can arrest you for a DUI.
+A lot of people try to indicate that they've taken some cold medicine or that they're on some sort of prescription medication, thinking that saying so will help them talk their way out of a DUI.
+If you take anything affecting your ability to operate a motor vehicle safely, the police can arrest you for a DUI.

-Are DUI Drug Cases Easier To Defend Than Alcohol Case?
+Are DUI Drug Cases Easier To Defend Than Alcohol Cases?

 If you are found with marijuana and you do not have a prescription for it, then you could certainly be charged for possession of marijuana.
 If, on the other hand, you have a prescription and you have the proper amount of marijuana, then the police probably won't book you for possession of marijuana, and the prosecutors probably won't charge you.